Kishiwada Tokushukai Hospital > Clinical Research Outcomes > Urology Clinical Outcomes

 What this service provides

 Our Urology Department provides surgical and procedural care for prostate, kidney, bladder, and urinary stone conditions.
+Robot-assisted surgery is offered for selected cases, alongside endoscopic and other minimally invasive approaches.

 • Robot-assisted surgery for selected prostate and kidney conditions